JustinGOSSES/nasa-repos-visual-explorer/README.md

 <i>NOTE: You may be looking at a repository made with the template https://github.com/JustinGOSSES/awsome-list-visual-explorer-template or you may be looking at the actual code repository https://github.com/JustinGOSSES/awsome-list-visual-explorer-template.
 If the name of the code repository is not <b>awsome-list-visual-explorer-template</b>, you are looking at a code repository made with the template.</i>

 ## Description of this code repository if not the template:
-- Repository Name:
+- Repository Name: nasa-repos-visual-explorer
-- Repository Authors:
+- Repository Authors: Justin Gosses
-- Purpose:
+- Purpose: Visualize trends and patterns in NASA code.
-- Link To Awesome List Parsed In This Code Project:
+- Link To Awesome List Parsed In This Code Project: code.nasa.gov/code.json (not an awesome list but a JSON following code.gov schema.
-- Link to Live Website: <b><a href="">none yet</a></b>
+- Link to Live Website: <b><a href="https://justingosses.github.io/nasa-repos-visual-explorer/">https://justingosses.github.io/nasa-repos-visual-explorer/</a></b>
 - Last Ran in Full On: YYYY-MM-DD

 ### Contributing to this repository if not the template